MaGnaL/generate-package-json-webpack-plugin/README.md

 only defined from a single contextual project.
 If you share code between multiple projects or "workspaces" to be bundled into a final distribution project, you might want to set this option.

+`forcedWebpackVersion`: Version of webpack (version 4 or 5) that is forced to be used by the plugin.
+When this option is set, the automatic determination of the installed webpack version is overruled and the given version is used.
+This comes in handy, when the automatic determination is irritated and not able to tell which version is actually available.
+If not set, the automatic determination is used.

 ### :mag: Things to take note of

 You should remember to set the `"main": "./index.js"` to the correct filename (would probably be the output bundle file